As an online marketer or website owner, you already know the importance of backlinks for the success of your website.

 4. Why aren’t my backlinks being indexed by Google?

 Your backlinks are insufficiently worthy.
-Low-quality links are not genuine links as per the Google’s policy.
+Low-quality links are not genuine links as per Google’s policy.
 If Google doesn’t respect those low-quality backlinks, it will significantly decrease your website’s search engine traffic, and it will severely hamper your SEO efforts.

 5. How quickly does Google index pages?